omka07/Web-Project/README.md

-#🎯 QuizRoom — Real-Time Quiz Platform
+# 🎯 QuizRoom — Real-Time Quiz Platform

 QuizRoom is a lightweight real-time quiz application inspired by Kahoot-style games.
 It allows a host to create quiz sessions and multiple players to join using a unique room code, answer questions simultaneously, and compete on a live leaderboard.

-##🚀 Features
+## 🚀 Features

-🧑‍🏫 Create and manage quiz sessions (host mode)
+- 🧑‍🏫 Create and manage quiz sessions (host mode)

-🔑 Join game rooms via unique code
+- 🔑 Join game rooms via unique code

-❓ Multiple-choice questions
+- ❓ Multiple-choice questions

-⏱️ Timed answering system
+- ⏱️ Timed answering system

-🏆 Dynamic leaderboard based on speed and accuracy
+- 🏆 Dynamic leaderboard based on speed and accuracy

-##🛠️ Tech Stack
+## 🛠️ Tech Stack

-Frontend: Angular
+- Frontend: Angular

-Backend: Django
+- Backend: Django

-Database: PostgreSQL
+- Database: PostgreSQL

-##📌 Project Goal
+## 📌 Project Goal

-The goal of this project is to demonstrate:
+- The goal of this project is to demonstrate:

-real-time client-server interaction
+- real-time client-server interaction

-scalable backend architecture
+- scalable backend architecture

-clean code practices
+- clean code practices

-##👥 Use Case
+## 👥 Use Case

-This application can be used for:
+- This application can be used for:

-educational quizzes
+- educational quizze

-classroom engagement
+- classroom engagement

-fun multiplayer trivia games
+- fun multiplayer trivia games

-##Team members: Umirzakov Omar Serikov Rasul Uteuliyeva Gauhar
+## Team members: Umirzakov Omar, Serikov Rasul, Uteuliyeva Gauhar